cwarny/social-media-analytics/readme.md

 # Concept

-This web, built with Ember, grabs your Google Analytics account data, checks your site's visitors data for Twitter [ghost URLs](https://support.twitter.com//entries/109623) as referrers.
+This Ember-based web app grabs your Google Analytics account data, checks your site's visitors data for Twitter [ghost URLs](https://support.twitter.com//entries/109623) as referrers.
 This means people landed on your page after clicking on your URL embedded in a tweet.
 These Twitter ghost URLs are unique to the users who encoded them, so that you can trace back:

 - Who tweeted about your web content;
 - How many clicks per hour was generated per referring tweet;